Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 Snow conditions at the Tsurugiyama trailhead on December 17, 2024.

-chain spikes I bought on Amazon In situations where it's easy to get your feet stuck in the snow, just having chain spikes makes a big difference in the sense of security.
+In situations where it's easy to lose your footing in the snow, having chain spikes makes a huge difference in terms of peace of mind.

 ▶︎ Check out the exclusive video here